parap/todo/Readme.md

 =============== TO DO ================

+- allow selecting dates in the past in calendar

 - add bonus prize system, earning coins:
 Did all everyday tasks for one day?
 Earn a silver coin.